 Unfortunately, the 'final' inspection was not considered a requirement.
 Subsequently, many homes have alterations and additions that have been constructed with this method and received no 'final' inspection from the authorities to verify their were construction in accordance with the originally approved 'Permit'.
+In fact to be more expansive, many homes have had alterations and additions otherwise requiring permits during the pre 1992 date without ever applying for them.
+These will not show on any LIM or council file as the works have never been through the system.

-We can perform a review of the property or post original construction adjustments completed prior to the first of July 1992 to determine their suitability to achieve a 'Safe & Sanitary / Third Party' report.
+We can perform a review of the property or post original construction adjustments completed prior to the 31st of July 1992 to determine their suitability to achieve a 'Safe & Sanitary / Third Party' report.

 If the review indicates issues with the design or completions affecting its 'Safe & Sanitary' capabilities, it will not achieve the 'certification' required.
 Remedial work will need to be rechecked to satisfy the inspector and the Safe & Sanitary' boundaries.